“Words are like planets, each with their own gravitational pull." Kenneth Burke

-Nicholas Carr points this same tendency out in his 2010 book, The Shallows: What the Internet is Doing to Our Brains.
+In his 2010 book, The Shallows: What the Internet is Doing to Our Brains, Nicholas Carr points this same tendency out.
 In our screen-saturated culture, readers often share how difficult it is to read deeply and retain what they read.
-Sympathetic with those same readers, Carr echoes the super computer, HAL, from Stanley Kubrik’s 2001 A Space Odyssey who tells Dave he can feel his mind is going.
+Sympathetic to those same readers, Carr echoes the supercomputer, HAL, from Stanley Kubrik’s 2001 A Space Odyssey, who tells Dave he can feel his mind is going.
 Carr says he can feel it too:

 “Once I was a scuba diver in a sea of words.
 Now I zip along the surface like a guy on a Jet Ski.”
 Nicholas Carr, The Shallows

 There are so many tiny and consequential influences on our reading – all of which we must attend to in order to appreciate what we read.
 When these rich histories are combined with a distracted culture with little to no motivation for pursuing the intellect – education is compulsory after all – we end up with a culture of bad readers.

 Part of what contributes to this culture of bad readers, then, is that distracted readers do not attend to all of the phenomena before them.
 If we are distracted from any of those elements, then our ability to appreciate what we read is severely weakened.
 Kenneth Burke questioned any experience that was limited in scope.